The Herman Miller Embody is an ergonomic office chair designed for maximum comfort.

 My only real complaint with the Embody is that I feel like its maximum height of 20.6″ is still rather low.
 I would have appreciated a few more inches for use with a higher desk although this is not possible, at least with its current design.
 Not a huge issue as it'll be adequate for most conventional workstations, but a small con worth mentioning for the select few that have a higher than normal desk height.

-If you are serious about improving your workstation and making an investment towards your long-term health and comfort then buying an Embody is a no-brainer.
+If you are serious about improving your workstation (or even to use as a premium gaming chair) and making an investment towards your long-term health and comfort than buying an Embody is a no-brainer.
 It has been one of the most satisfying purchases that I have made in the past five years and one that I will continue to reap the benefits from for many years to come.